kkj15dk/ProtDiffusion/README.md

 The second model is a Diffusion Transformer (DiT), trained in this latent space, to be able to generate plausible protein sequences. (wip)

 First VAE (9.3) did not work well for a Diffusion model.
 I think the latent space was very hard for the diffusion model to understand.
 See parlancex's comment here for more information: https://news.ycombinator.com/item?id=39215949

-In essence, the VAE needs to do perceptual compression - something which is is good at.
-For the semantic compression, we want this to be constained to the Diffusion process, whihc is way better at this, and might be even better in a more compressed latent space.
+In essence, the VAE needs to do perceptual compression - something which it is good at.
+For the semantic compression, we want this to be constained to the Diffusion process, which is way better at this, and might be even better in a more compressed latent space.

 ## License